Discover the Eucalypts of the Brisbane Ranges

 Setting out by bus from the Royal Society of Victoria early in the day, a short hour’s journey will have us exploring the unique geology of the Brisbane Ranges and learning to identify some of the area’s indigenous eucalypt species, their ecological roles and habitat ranges.
 The excursion will incorporate a bus tour, a gentle bushwalk and a barbeque lunch at the Steiglitz Historic Park.

-Join us on 20 March, and make a deeper connection to country with one of Victoria’s most respected botanists and geologists.
-This excursion is subsidised through the generous support of Eucalypt Australia as part of the week-long program of events planned around National Eucalypt Day 2018 (23rd March) and the Victorian Inspiring Australia program.
+Join us on 21 March to make a deeper connection to country with one of Victoria’s most respected botanists and geologists.
+This excursion is subsidised through the generous support of Eucalypt Australia as part of the week-long program of events planned around National Eucalypt Day 2019 (23rd March).

 About Leon Costermans: